{

 Robert Sayre lived in his residence at 250 Wyandotte Street until his death in 1907.
 During his nearly 50 years in the home, he raised eight children with four different wives.
 The growing family required additions to the home over the years.
 The original construction included the current reception area, parlor, dining room, guestroom 15, the basement, including the wine cellar, guestrooms 22-26 and guestrooms 31-35.

-In the 1880s, Sayre added a wing to the left of the building’s original footprint, approaching the Wyandotte Street property boundary.
 The new addition consisted primarily of a three-story private library (now guestrooms 11 and 12, 20, 21 and 30).
 Sunlight cascaded through the glass roof, filtered through the leaded glass panels of the gold coffered ceiling and filled the entire library.
 Sayre amassed 15,000 books and employed a live-in librarian.
 He proudly collected some of the rarest volumes and encouraged people to visit his library.
 A gifted a copy of John Audubon’s “Birds of America” with hand painted watercolors was a prized possession.
 Today, the copy is valued in the $10 million range.
 Sadly, his fourth wife auctioned off the entire contents of the home after Sayre’s passing so not a single book remains on property.

 The addition also included Sayre’s office, which is still intact as part of guestroom 11.
 The current Asa Packer Meeting Room in the lower level of the mansion was the foundation of the addition.
 Around this time The Carriage House was also added and housed the family’s horses and eight horse-drawn vehicles.
 The final modification completed under Robert Sayre included the kitchen and what is now guestrooms 27 and 28.